gael-ian/vagrant-bindfs/README.md

 See [bindfs man page](http://www.cs.helsinki.fi/u/partel/bindfs_docs/bindfs.1.html) for details.

-vagrant-bindfs does not check compatibility between given arguments but warn you when a binding command fail or when bindfs is not installed on your virtual machine.
+vagrant-bindfs does not check compatibility between given arguments but warn you when a binding command fail or if bindfs is not installed on your virtual machine.
+On Debian systems, it will try to install bindfs automatically.